Sunak admits he is ‘not a betting person’ amid criticism over Rwanda wager

 “That’s why it was important that we prioritised bringing inflation down.
 It is now coming down.
 That is real, that will have an impact on people because it will start to ease some of those pressures.”

-He said households were “starting to see mortgage rates come down” and the Government had given “meaningful” tax cuts.
+He said households are “starting to see mortgage rates come down” and the Government has given “meaningful” tax cuts.

 He suggested that people with money worries could go to a Citizens Advice Bureau or job centre for help.

-In an interview which came as households on low incomes received a £299 cost-of-living payment, Mr Sunak said welfare support and tax cuts were easing the burden on hard-pressed families.
+In an interview which came as households on low incomes received a £299 cost-of-living payment, Mr Sunak said welfare support and tax cuts are easing the burden on hard-pressed families.